jrpepin/Breadwinner/stata/estimate_bw50_bydur9.md

 than in the first.
 This suggests that repeat breadwinning does lead to an overestimate of lifetime breadwinning unless one censors on previous breadwinning.

-In any event, Table 3 is presents the information we need to calculate the percentage of women (n)ever breadwinning 10 years after becoming a mother.
+In any event, Table 3 presents the information we need to calculate the percentage of women (n)ever breadwinning 10 years after becoming a mother.

 ~~~~